oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

 #### Push your patch for review

+##### push the patch as a DRAFT

-      git push gerrit.ovirt.org:ovirt-engine HEAD:refs/for/master
+git push gerrit.ovirt.org:ovirt-engine HEAD:refs/drafts/master

-Assuming you remote repo is origin you could also
+or, assuming you remote repo is origin you could also

-      git push origin HEAD:refs/for/master
+git push origin HEAD:refs/drafts/master

 #### Track patch review process